 - Completion of electronic application to be submitted to manager (requests information about the participant's accomplishments, career goals and understanding of the program).

 - Manager must identify at least one mentor for participant.

 - Final review and endorsement of nominations by senior HR administrator for school, entity or functional area.

-- Forward completed application and manager nomination form to PDI
+- Forward completed application and manager nomination form to the Professional Development Academy

 - Recommendation by interview team (based on program application and structured interview).

 - Manager must identify at least one mentor (experienced manager/supervisor with at least five years of service at Duke).

 - Mentor nomination will be based on his/her role in the organization, commitment to meet with participant at least once per month, and willingness to participate in required training and check-in sessions.

 - Provide guidance on setting and achieving developmental goals.

 - Share insight into building and maintaining effective professional relationships.